jacob-alford/batch-image-JSON/README.md

 ## Steps to deployment:
 1. Install [Node.js](https://nodejs.org/en/)
 1. Install [jpeg-exif](https://www.npmjs.com/package/jpeg-exif) using `npm i jpeg-exif` in the command-line, e.g. Terminal
    1. Note: code would have to be tweaked if other dependencies are desired.
-I found this was because it was synchronous.
+I found no way to implement an asynchronous codebase.
 1. Place index.js and desired image batch into the same folder.
 1. Specify directory at the top of index.js.
 1. Open the command-line (terminal) and navigate to the proper directory using `cd <folder path>` where `<folder path>` is the location of the folder you placed index.js in.